AKouki/SignalR-Chat/README.md

 # SignalR-Chat
 A real-time chat application using .NET 7, SignalR and KnockoutJS.
-Available for Web and Desktop
+Available for Web and Desktop.

 Live Demo: https://demo2-kouki.azurewebsites.net/